 Age: more than 250 years

-- Banyan tree has a lot of cultural, religious and medical significance.
+- The banyan tree has a lot of cultural, religious, and medical significance.
 They are considered sacred in Hinduism and Buddhism, the reason why you generally find a banyan tree in the vicinity of a temple.